agocke/agocke.github.io/content/blog/2017-10-13-localfunc.md

 This is all a consequence of the fact that the compiler can "see through" calls to local functions in the current method.
-This means they can have complex definite assignment across calls, but it also their compilation can be more advanced in general.
+This means they can have complex definite assignment across calls, but also that their compilation can be more advanced in general.

 The most notable use of the extra information is avoiding heap allocation